SUN4Py/SUN4Py/README.md

 - Compute basic quantities related to irreducible representations of SU(_N_) (dimension, number of standard Young tableaux, quadratic Casimir, etc ...).
 - Generate standard Young tableaux for any irreducible representation of SU(_N_).
-- Solve Heisenberg-like models on any lattice, for any target irreducible representation, and any local constraints (even space-anisotropic).
+- Solve Heisenberg-like models on any lattice, for any target irreducible representation, and any local constraints.

-By local constraints, we understand different SU(_N_) "spins" (or SU(_N_) qubits/qudits), which are nothing but irreducible representations of the Lie algebra su(_N_).
+By local constraints, we understand different SU(_N_) "spins", which are nothing but irreducible representations of the Lie algebra su(_N_).

 SUNPy is by no means expected to execute on the largest systems.
 SUNPy has not been developped with the aim of reaching performance.
 More on this below.